AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 A UTM solution detects vulnerabilities in an organization’s network using two inspection approaches:

-1. Flow-based inspections: Flow-based inspection, also referred to as stream-based inspection collects and scans the data transferred across the network to detect potential risks, such as viruses, intrusions, and hacking attempts.
+1. Flow-based inspections collect and scan the data transferred across the network to detect potential risks, such as viruses, intrusions, and hacking attempts.

 To secure a private LAN from a public WAN, the UTM software forwards traffic and analyzes network packets following a sequence of procedures, as shown in the picture below.